July 25, 2020

 It would be another magnificent place to see the Yulong Snow Mountain.
 Alas, the clouds stagnated at the same height as yesterday, showing no sign of the peak's presence.

-The name of the Yunnan province comes from nearby placed Yun Ling range, which translates as Cloudy Mountains."
+The name of the Yunnan province comes from the nearby-placed Yun Ling range, which translates as Cloudy Mountains."
 Clearly, they named it accordingly.
 And so, I started my way back towards the city by taking a longer path to the south.

 Along the way, there are two telecom towers (another potential observation decks), but perhaps more interesting are the Nakhi tombs spread around the hill.